pantelis/data-mining/_sources/aiml-common/lectures/vae/vae-architecture/index.md

 This stage is called the _recognition model or encoder_ and is given by $p(\mathbf z| \mathbf x ; \mathbf \theta)$.
 The premise is this: the posterior $p(\mathbf z | \mathbf x ; \mathbf \theta)$ will result into a much more meaningful and compact latent space $\mathbf z$ than the prior $p(\mathbf z | \mathbf \theta)$.
 This encoding though, calls for sampling from a posterior that is itself intractable.
 We then need to use an approximation to such distribution: $q(\mathbf z| \mathbf x ; \mathbf \phi)$ and we call this the _inference model_ that approximates the recognition model and help us optimize the marginal likelihood.

-The VAE encoder-decoder spaces are clearly shown below.
+The VAE encoder-decoder spaces are shown below.
 The picture shows the more compact space that is defined by the encoder.

 ![vae](images/vae-spaces.png)
 *VAE spaces and distributions (from [here](https://arxiv.org/pdf/1906.02691.pdf))*